 Not all firms watch Twitter feeds well

-Other tweeps have told me they had got no better response tweeting than by other means.
+Sometimes, of course, you may find you get no better response tweeting than by other means.

 And because Twitter is instant, the teams that deal with the responses want an instant answer.

-Read our guide to complaining effectively.
+Read our guide to complaining effectively

 Why is Twitter effective?

 The search facility means that anyone researching a firm can find all the tweets mentioning it.
-And if the complaint strikes a chord with others it will be retweeted and could go viral!
+And if the complaint strikes a chord with others it will be retweeted and could go viral.

-Five golden rules to complaining using Twitter
+Five golden rules for complaining using Twitter

 1. Keep it specific

-Find and use the firm's @name - many have dedicated customer twitterfeeds which twitter will find once you start typing it.
+Find and use the firm's @name - many have dedicated customer twitterfeeds which Twitter will find once you start typing it.

 2. Keep it brief